-Emotions and behavioural responses are two central axis of your work (like in “The Botany of Desire”) in which you explore the use of science for emotional ends.
+Emotions and behavioural responses are two central axes of your work (see”The Botany of Desire”) in which you explore the use of science for emotional ends.
 Could you tell us the intellectual process behind these projects?

 To make art has always been to investigate what it means to be human.
-It allows us to access other intelligences– emotional, intuitive, subliminal– that create an important dialogue with those of reason and logic.
+It allows us to access other bits of intelligence- emotional, intuitive, subliminal– that create an important dialogue with those of reason and logic.
 Don’t misunderstand me when I say that- I deeply believe in the scientific method— but I think there are many non-linear channels through which reality is gleaned.
-While science allows for us to know and measure the world, art allows for us to reflect on how we feel about it.
+While science allows us to know and measure the world, art allows us to reflect on how we feel about it.
 For me, the two are deeply entangled and co-inform each other.

 One of your latest projects is mind-controlled spermatozoa in which through the use of a brain-computer interface, she controls the movement of sperm with the agency of her thoughts.
 In which ways do you think are interactive and digital technologies changing or affecting human behaviour?